phpMyAdmin Complete Usage Guide and Tips

 Deleting databases is the more straightforward process of these two, so it’s a good starting point.
 To delete a database, go to the phpMyAdmin main screen and look for the Databases tab at the top:

 Inside, you’ll find a list of all the databases you have access to.
-If you have the right permissions, you’ll also see the option to select those databases and ‘drop’ them (which is database speak for deletion):
+If you have the correct permissions, you’ll also see the option to select those databases and ‘drop’ them (which is database speak for deletion):

 Moving on, any phpMyAdmin user can create new databases.
 If you’re installing WordPress manually, you’ll need to create a blank database for the process to work.
 To do so, return to the Databases tab and look for the Create Databases option at the top of the screen: